 FAQ - Commercial Work

-© Please note: All Photography by Paul Manser is copyright protected and Legal action will be taken if found using without permission
+© Please note: All Photography on this site and social sites by Paul Manser are copyright protected and Legal action will be taken if found using without permission

 Why use a professional photographer

 As cameras grow in digital sophistication it is becoming easier for everyone to get pleasing results for apparently little cost.
 However, using an amateur to take an important picture can be a false economy.
 The impact a professionally taken image has on a client’s market is far stronger than that of a quickly grabbed snap from a digital camera.
 Professional photography will sell your product or your company, amateur photography will not.